These bacon guacamole appetizer bites are perfect for game day or any other party – plus they’re low-carb!

 Using a great tasting prepared guacamole will take the stress out of this recipe.
 Goodness knows, living in Michigan, when I slice open an avocado, I never know what I’m going to get.
 There’s a 50/50 chance it is going to be nasty, brown and stringy inside.
 Actually more like 80/20.
 It’s a sad avocado situation here in Michigan.
 When I open a container of Sabra guac, I know I can confidently move forward with the rest of my recipe.

-After the bacon is cooked and cooled slightly, use tongs to pick the bacon pieces up and lay them on a few layers of paper towels to drain, patting the tops with more paper towels to remove the excess grease.
+After the bacon is cooked and cooled slightly, use tongs to pick the bacon pieces up and place them on a few layers of paper towels to drain, patting the tops with more paper towels to remove the excess grease.

 To easily get the guacamole on the bacon pieces, spoon the guacamole from the container into a zip-top sandwich bag.
 Then cut a small corner off the bag and just squeeze the guac onto the bacon pieces.